Coming from a self-hosted WordPress site?

 - Minileven, if your theme is not responsive.
 Minileven is a version of our Twenty Eleven theme designed to be clean and quick on phones.
 Readers can click the “Full Site” link to see your regular theme.
 To enable this mobile feature, go to Appearance → Mobile in the WP Admin dashboard.

 Feel free to turn the mobile theme off, but be aware that disabling it will make your site slower to load on phones and tablets, and it might not look the same (or very good).

 WordPress.com includes a tool called Publicize that automatically shares your posts on Facebook, Google+, Twitter, Tumblr, Path, and LinkedIn — it’s also part of the Jetpack plugin, so you might have used it on your old site.
 Use the valuable minutes you save to bake us some cookies (we like oatmeal raisin).

-To enable it, head to Settings → Sharing.
-Click “Add new X connection” and follow the prompts to approve the connection:
+To enable it, head to My Site → Sharing.
+Click “Connect” and follow the prompts to approve the connection:

 Once you’ve enabled at least one service, you’ll see Publicize information when you write a new post in your dashboard.
 You can opt out from any of the services for a particular post, or include a custom message (the default is post title).
 Get all the details here.